floqua/floqua.github.io/_posts/2022-05-23-introduction-to-optical-communication.md

   - Free space optical communications
 ---

- $\cdot \cdot - \cdot \:\:\: \cdot \cdot \cdot \:\:\: ---$.
-Do you remember once using a flashlight to send Morse code to a friend?
+$$\cdot \cdot - \cdot \:\:\: \cdot \cdot \cdot \:\:\: ---.$$ Do you remember once using a flashlight to send Morse code to a friend?
 Then both of you were using a form of optical wireless communication.
 Now imagine doing it so fast that your eyes cannot see the flashlight blinking anymore, transmitting more data that your brain would never be able to process, over distances that cannot be travelled in a lifetime.
 THIS is real optical wireless communication.

 # Optical wireless communications
 Optical Wireless Communication (OWC) refers to the use of light to convey an information signal wirelessly, i.e. without needing a support (e.g. an optical fiber) to guide the signal.
 Usually, such communications are performed through vacuum, air or even water, making use of visible, infrared or ultravioled light.

 Figure 1 depicts the electromagnetic (EM) spectrum: the visible light region is highlighted and corresponds to the light that can be seen by the human eye.
-Its wavelength, i.e. the spatial period of the EM wave, is between 380 to 750 nanometers (1 nm = $10^{-9}$ m).
+Its wavelength, i.e. the spatial period of the EM wave, is between 380 to 750 nanometers (1 nm = 10<sup>-9</sup> m).
 Next to the visible region are the ultraviolet and infrared regions, also of interest for optical communication.
-Increasing the wavelength to the order of centimeters, meters, or even more leads to region of the radio waves that is where most wireless communication devices currently operate (this is the case of your mobile phone for example).
+Increasing the wavelength to the order of centimeters, meters, or even more leads to region of the radio waves that is where most wireless communication devices currently operate (this is the case of mobile phones for example).
 Making use of visible light to communicate can thus simply be seen as modifying the operating wavelength of today's devices.
 In practice, things are not so simple and completely different technologies must be used.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/EM_spectrum.png){: .align-center}
 *Figure 1: electromagnetic spectrum*.